-The compressed curriculum design incorporates a blend of in-class, web-enhanced, and online courses over 7 week sessions.
-Each student will have a plan of study developed and will have access to a variety of support and retention activities designed to insure their success, including an assignment of a mentor, computer support, tutoring and writing center services, access to Penn State’s course management system (ANGEL)and extensive library collection, and online or in-person access to Project staff and faculty.
+The compressed curriculum design incorporates a blend of in-class, web-enhanced, and online courses over seven-week sessions.
+Each student will have a plan of study developed and will have access to a variety of support and retention activities designed to ensure their success, including: the assignment of a mentor; computer support; tutoring and writing center services; access to Penn State’s course management system (ANGEL) and extensive library collection; and online or in-person access to project staff and faculty.

 Benefits of Obtaining a BS:

 Historically, bachelor's-prepared nurses demonstrate stronger professional-level skills such as communication, critical-thinking, problem-solving, leadership, professional integration and research/evaluation.